mysociety/alaveteli/docs/installing/email.md

 ### Transactional mail

-Alaveteli also sends emails to users about their requests, letting them know when someone has replied to them, or prompting them to take further action.
+Alaveteli also sends emails to users about their requests – letting them know when someone has replied to them, or prompting them to take further action.

 The address that these messages are sent from is configured by the [`CONTACT_EMAIL`]({{site.baseurl}}docs/customising/config/#contact_email) option in `config/general.yml`: